iancarpenter/routing-with-chuck-norris/README.md

 ![Chuck Norris Hat Tip](https://oraclefrontovikcom.files.wordpress.com/2020/08/cnrfrontpage.png)

-A not too serious app so I can experiment with the Angular Routing functionality.
+A not too serious app which is useful for experimenting with the Angular Routing functionality.